Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (v) a prohibition against the depositing of materials outside the return collection facility;

-(f) it must have an impervious spill containment system sufficient to hold 110% of the largest volume of free liquid household hazardous waste in any given container or tank;
+(c) if a return collection facility stores liquid hazardous waste in a container that does not serve as a secondary means of containment, the return collection facility's storage area within which the hazardous waste is stored must be located within an impervious spill containment system sufficient to hold 110% of the largest volume of liquid hazardous waste in any given container or tank;

 (3) A person must not establish, construct, set-up or operate a return collection facility within the boundaries of